cwurm/elastic-monitoring-meetup/README.md

 # View dashboards in Kibana
 Go to http://localhost:5601/, log in with `elastic / changeme` (yes, you should change it ;-)).

-Select one of the existing index patterns as the default (patterns are listed in top left corner, it doesn't matter which one you select).
+Select one of the existing index patterns as the defauls: `packetbeat-*` and `metricbeat-*` should be listed in top left corner, select one and then click the star icon.

 Go to Dashboards (left-hand navigation), click Open (top right) and select any.